bullekeup/displayset/README.md

 options nvidia_drm modeset=1
 ```
 The driver name *nvidia_drm* name may change between distros. *nvidia_drm* is the driver name in Arch.

+### AUR package

+displayset is available on the AUR, search on https://aur.archlinux.org/packages/ or install through an AUR helper (ex: yay -S displayset displayset-udev-rules displayset-doc)

+Feel free to submit PRs for modifications and improvements